 Why study history?

-history is the cornerstone of a university education, because it frames our understanding of both the past and the future.
+History is the cornerstone of a university education, because it frames our understanding of both the past and the future.
 The DU history major builds reading, research, writing, and speaking skills.
-Above all, we stress the ability to reason and think critically to prepare students pursue almost any kind of occupation.
+Above all, we stress the ability to reason and think critically to prepare students to pursue almost any kind of occupation.

 Common career fields for history majors

 With their writing, research and analytical skills, history majors work across a variety of fields and industries including non-profit and foundation work, publishing, writing and editing, public relations, journalism, and government work (including legislatures and agencies).